danielharrell/LectFall2015/Question.md

 something rather than nothing is to ask for the source of presence to present itself, as if the source were not a source, or somehow the source of itself.
+Here mention how the question of my first part still remains.
+Then move on to solution.
 [Mention how I am the answer.
 Then move on to what is a question question.
 Also check notes for other things, like heeding the call.]